LOVE FOR ALL LIVING CREATURES IS THE MOST NOBLE HUMAN ATTRIBUTE

 FOUNDER, OWNER, MAKER, ECCENTRIC DREAMER

 Julia, the founder, heart, and mastermind behind Rainy Day Women, is an ardent appreciator of nature and an advocate of environmental justice.
 She has worked in climate and environment jobs since graduating college in 2017 with a focus on policy advocacy at state and local levels.
-Julia’s roots are in California, where she pushes to pass policy that will secure clean air for current and future generations.
+She moved to Rainy Day Women Full-Time to pursue her creative goals in summer of '22.
 For Julia, hiking, camping, river rafting, and adventuring outdoors have helped her navigate mental health challenges and embrace her passion for sharing the outdoors with others.
 She feels most herself when she and her canine partner in crime, Banjo, are scaling mountains or kayaking on the American River.
 She is also a creator and tinkerer, manifesting her creative energies in the creations available through Rainy Day Women.
 Her vision is to unite people with thoughtfully crafted items inspired by time spent outdoors.
 She also hopes to transform the project into a platform that advocates for equitable access to outdoor spaces.

 THE WOMEN WHO INSPIRED THE CREATION OF RAINY DAY WOMEN.
 THEY CURRENTLY SERVE AS AN ADVISORY BOARD TO ENSURE BUSINESS PRACTICES MEET OUR OBJECTIVES AND THAT ALL BENEFICIARIES OF OUR ENVIRONMENTAL JUSTICE MISSION LIVE BY OUR PURPOSE.